 Before I added this tool, I spent a good deal of the writing block moving from desk to desk, helping students spell words they really should have been able to manage on their own.
 Our word wall wasn’t meeting the needs of all of my students, and this took away from the time I had to conference with students about their work.

-After providing my students with a word book of their own, I have two directives during writing, depending on the stage of my students' writing process.
+After providing my students with a word book of their own, I give them two directives during writing, depending on the stage of their writing process.

-If they are drafting, I tell them to "GUM it" when they don't know how to spell a word.
+If they are drafting, I tell them to “GUM it” when they don’t know how to spell a word.
 GUM is an acronym for Guess, Underline, and Move on.
-I explain that it isn't essential to get the spelling correct in a first draft, but it is important to use an approximation that will allow the writer to know the intent during the editing stage.
+I explain that correcting the spelling in a first draft isn’t essential, but it is important to use an approximation that will allow the writer to know the intent during the editing stage.

 If students are working on their final writing draft, I direct them to their personal dictionary and the “right there” words around the classroom, such as the anchor charts we’ve created and used together.